Two-Torsion Subgroups of some Modular Jacobians: Schemes of theta hyperplanes

-As in the previous case, this is an expression for $x_{3}$ which can be substituted into the $F_{i}$'s. \end{c2}
+and we obtain an expression for $x_{3}$ which can be substituted into the $F_{i}$'s. \end{c2}

-In deriving an expression for $x_{3}$, we assumed additional conditions, such as $g_{i,j} \neq 0 $, which we label as $C_{1}$.
-These conditions can be converted into equations, which are used when defining the scheme, and we label these as $E_{1}$.
-For example, if we assumed $a_{1} \neq 1$, the corresponding equation will be $b_{1}\left( a_{1} - 1 \right) + 1 =0 $ for a newly introduced variable $b_{1}$.
+In deriving an expression for $x_{3}$, we assumed additional conditions, such as $g_{i,j} \neq 0 $.
+These conditions can be converted into equations, which will be added to the list of equations when defining the scheme.
+For example, if we assumed $a_{1} \neq 1$, the corresponding equation will be $b_{1}\left( a_{1} - 1 \right) + 1 =0$ for a newly introduced variable $b_{1}$.